twofingerrightclick/svdoever.github.io/src/pages/vscode-parse-output-for-problems-using-tasks.md

 ![Error Output](vscode-parse-output-for-problems-using-tasks/error-output.png)

-To identify that it is a problem (error or warning) it is nice to do some coloring of the problem type, for example with the [chalk](https://github.com/chalk/chalk#readme) library.
+To identify that there is a problem (error or warning) it is possible to color the problem type, for example with the [chalk](https://github.com/chalk/chalk#readme) library.
 I use a few simple functions to create these messages which I write to the output using console.log().

 createWarningOrErrorString.ts: (note, this is TypeScript)